A 28-year-old nerd who loves writing, history and just learning as much as possible Works part-time as an SAT-Prep Teacher at Huntington

 Ok so before I go any further I think I need to explain just what "Tokusatsu" is.
 "Tokusatsu" is the Japanese word for special effects.
 This refers to any TV show and/or movie which relies heavily on it.
 This is mainly related to science fiction works, but can also be grouped with horror and fantasy as well.

 Traditional Japanese theater is said to have some sort of influence on the genre itself, and it was during the post World War II era of the 1950s that the genre took on some sort of steam with 1954's Godzilla franchise.

-From the rise in popularity with Godzilla, what was known as the "henshin boom" of the 1970s, lead to the popularity of masked heroes, like Kamen Rider, the aforementioned Super Sentai, Metal Heroes, and Kyodai Heroes.
+The rise in popularity of Godzilla, what was known as the "henshin boom" of the 1970s, lead to the popularity of masked heroes, like Kamen Rider, the aforementioned Super Sentai, Metal Heroes, and Kyodai Heroes.

 In terms of Super Sentai, late manga artist Shotaro Ishinomori (1938-1998), famous for his works like Cyborg 009 and his assistance with Astro Boy, brought to life the first of over 40+ series in the Super Sentai franchise.
 This started off with Himitsu Sentai Gorenger, or Secret Squadron Five Ranger.

 To start things off, I'm gonna cover the one that started it all.
 Himitsu Sentai Gorenger debuted in 1975 and is the longest-running sentai series, going from 1975-1977 with 84 episodes, six special movies and a stage show.
 Being the first and all, it laid out the basic groundwork that those familiar with modern-day superhero shows of this nature should be accustomed to.